VoxLogicA-Project/Polyhedra-minimisation/README.md

 ## Minimisation

-Minimisation of the model is performed by the `toolchain.py` script, that takes as input a model file.
+Minimisation of the model is performed by the `toolchain.py` script, that takes as input a model file, performs the encoding and calls `mcrl2` operations.
 In order to run the script, one must access the experiment folder and run it from command line.
 In our example:

 `cd experiments/triangleRB` \